External notifications

 What problem does it solve?

 Many actions performed in use cases are triggered by changes in the status of wallets.
-Also, to maintain high availability in their use cases, integrated systems need to monitor their integration with the blockchain network.
+Also, to maintain high availability in their use cases, integrated systems need to monitor their integration with Hathor Network.

 Without external notifications, integrated systems would need to keep an ongoing process of polling Hathor headless wallet, requesting specific information about some element or aspect of Hathor system.